roman-milk/roman-milk.github.io/mike-trains-a-slut.md

+===

- ****** Mike Trains a Slut Ch.
-02 ****** byColdfinger© Dismayed at being stopped short of a thunderous climax Beth lifted her trembling leg over and flopped onto the floor in front of Mike, who stood there cock in hand lapping up at the scene before him.
+Dismayed at being stopped short of a thunderous climax Beth lifted her trembling leg over and flopped onto the floor in front of Mike, who stood there cock in hand lapping up at the scene before him.

  "What the fuck is going on here?" boomed the voice.